Problematy/goodmap/docs/data-source.rst

    **This backend is read-only.** Adding a location, updating a report, deleting a suggestion — all silently do nothing.
 Suggestions submitted by visitors are accepted by the API but never persisted.
-Use it for maps whose data is published from elsewhere, not for maps that accept user submissions or admin edits.
+Use it for maps whose data is published from elsewhere, not for maps that accept user submissions.

 MongoDB
 ~~~~~~~